Academic Standards and Policies

 As noted above, the re-admission process applies only to degree students.
 All other students must contact the Admission Office for possible reinstatement of their non-degree status.

-For re-admission to degree status, please complete and submit the Re-Admission Application to the Office of Academic Advisement.
-It can be mailed, emailed, or sent via fax (212-517-0510).
+For re-admission to degree status, please complete and submit the Re-Admission Application(opens in a new tab) to the Office of Student Success Advising.
+It can be emailed to firstname.lastname@example.org.

-For more information on the readmission process, please call the Office of Academic Advisement at 212-517-0568 or email us at firstname.lastname@example.org.
+For more information on the readmission process, please call the Office of Student Success Advising at 212-517-0568 or email us at email@example.com.

 Students who wish to withdraw from all courses during a given semester with the intention to return to the College must complete a withdrawal form as described above, and they must complete an exit survey indicating their desire to return to the College within a given time period.
-If, due to circumstances beyond the student’s control, the student cannot complete the withdrawal form, a letter/email to the Dean of Academic Advisement and Student Retention or a phone conversation with the Dean of Academic Advisement and Student Retention will constitute official withdrawal notification.
-Students informing faculty that they will not be returning to College is not sufficient and is not considered an official withdrawal.
+If, due to circumstances beyond the student’s control, the student cannot complete the withdrawal form, a letter/email to the Associate Dean of Academic Affairs or a phone conversation with the Associate Dean of Academic Affairs will constitute official withdrawal notification.
+Students informing faculty that they will not be returning to the College is not sufficient and is not considered an official withdrawal.

 Students seeking a temporary withdrawal from the College should apply for maintenance of matriculation for the up-coming semester.
 Failure to secure maintenance will require the student to apply for re-admission prior to any future registration.

-If a student withdraws from one or more courses during a given semester, the withdrawal is effective as of the date the student officially withdraws and a grade of “W” appears on the student’s transcript.
-Students may only withdraw without academic penalty during the official withdrawal period in each semester/session, listed in the College Catalogue and on MMC’s website.
+If a student withdraws from one or more courses during a given semester, the withdrawal is effective as of the date the student officially withdraws, and a grade of “W” appears on the student’s transcript.
+Students may only withdraw without academic penalty during the official withdrawal period in each semester/session, listed in the College Catalog(opens in a new tab) and on MMC’s website.